Getting Started

 Eä is a compute kernel compiler.
-You write small, focused compute functions — Eä compiles them to native code and gives you Python functions that take NumPy arrays.
+You write small, focused compute functions, compile them to native code (.so/.dll), and call them from Python, Rust, C++, or PyTorch via C ABI.

 pip install ea-compiler